From the Desks of our Academic Deans

 Dear Prospective Student:

-Further, our faculty will give you opportunities to expand and apply your knowledge beyond the classroom.
+The faculty in ARHU will give you opportunities to expand and apply your knowledge beyond the classroom.
 Working closely with accomplished artists in the Performing and Visual Arts, you’ll discover innovative learning opportunities through our Dance Company Residencies, partnership with the Bay-Atlantic Symphony, Broadway Arts/TV Sitcom Labs, Design for Community Partners projects and Noyes Museum and African-American Heritage Museum of Southern New Jersey internships.
 Communication Studies will offer you opportunities to host your own radio show on Stockton’s WLFR.fm, gain hands-on production experience working on one of the three local television programs Stockton produces in its HDTV studio, or get additional industry experience through our award-winning student chapter of the Public Relations Society of America.

 If you are interested in Languages and Culture Studies, you’ll get to participate in exciting study abroad programs, on-campus cultural events, and real-world translation projects.
 Literature, History, and Philosophy will offer you opportunities to do faculty-assisted archival research for publication and for presentation at regional, national, and even international conferences.

 Many of the projects and extracurricular experiences you’ll be able to participate in are interdisciplinary, offering additional perspectives and frames of reference to enhance learning.
 In addition to research and presentation opportunities mentioned above, both Africana Studies and the MA in American Studies program will let you tailor your degree to your individual goals.
 Internships at historical societies and museums, and with the South Jersey Culture & History Center, the Stockton Text Center, and the Pappas Center for Interdisciplinary Hellenic Studies offer opportunities to apply and enhance classroom skills.
-You will also find good value in our recently launched 5-year dual degree program in Literature (BA)/American Studies (MA).
+You will also find good value in our 5-year dual degree program in Literature (BA)/American Studies.

 The arts and humanities are at the heart of what it takes to thrive and to make effective change in the world.
 Let us help you chart your path.
 Check out our test-optional admissions policy and apply today.